Amherst County shooting victim describes lead-up to friend's killing

 Thompson said he could smell alcohol on Candler, who also told him he started drinking earlier in the day, before the party.
 Candler told him he wanted the gun back from Norconk in order to protect his mother.

+“He was concerned someone would hurt him and his family,” Thompson said.

-Responding to questions from Candler’s attorney, Thompson said Candler’s best friend had committed suicide three days prior.
+Responding to questions from Felmlee, Thompson said Candler’s best friend had committed suicide three days prior.

+The firearm was recovered inside Candler’s home as the Amherst County Sheriff’s Office investigated the scene, he testified.

 After hearing the evidence, and with no argument from attorneys, Judge Sam Eggleston III certified all of Candler’s charges to the next meeting of a grand jury in Amherst County, which will happen in October.